zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>A word of advice: don't put all your experiences at the end of the term.
 First, you'll be busy with your final evaluations.
 Second, space and time fill up and you may not have a room available or MPCers will be too busy to attend. </b>

-Promote your experience.
+Experiences don't have to be at the MPC.
+But they must be open to MPCers and <i>you must be the organizer/creator of the experience</i>.

+Promote your experience, especially if it's outside the MPC space.
+Make a poster and put it on the board.
+Share it on Slack.
 You're competing against lots of other cool things.
 But people will show up if you do a good job and tell people about your experience before it begins!

 ####Milestone Experience
 The Milestone is a special type of experience.
 While MPCers design two experiences for other students, the Milestone is designed for the student herself.
 Each term MPCers are responsible for one Milestone.